bogdanvuk/rst/examples/paper/source/index.rst

 Profiling results
 -----------------

-In order to perform profiling, and test the results obtained by the complexity analysis, the |algo| algorithm was implemented in C using many optimization techniques:
+To confirm the results obtained by the computational complexity analysis the software profiling was performed on the |algo| algorithm's C implementation.
+Software implementation was developed using many optimization techniques:

 - Arithmetic operation on 64-bit operands only (optimized for 64-bit CPU)
 - Loop unfolding for node test evaluation loop :num:`Figure #fig-evaluate-node-test-pca`
 - Maximum compiler optimization settings

-In all experiments whose results are shown in this paper 21 datasets were used.
-They are listed in :num:`Table #tbl-uci-datasets` and were selected from the UCI benchmark datasets database :cite:`newman1998uci`.
+To perform the experiments 21 datasets, presented in :num:`Table #tbl-uci-datasets`, were selected from the UCI benchmark datasets database :cite:`newman1998uci`.
+UCI database is commonly used in the machine learning community to estimate and compare performance.

 .. tabularcolumns:: l p{30pt} p{40pt} p{40pt} p{40pt}